azh412/VirtualPianoBot/README.md

    (Note: With Mac, you need to add `sudo` to the beginning of the `python3` commands, and enter your sudo password, usually your computer password.)

    Then, choose a song name based on the txt files in the new folder in Downloads.
+   (Note: You have to `cd` into the folder this repository is in.)
+   (WARNING: May be buggy at the moment, will work with 95% of sheets.)

    Lastly, switch to the window you want to play the piano on, and press the `esc` key to start and hold the `esc` key to stop the bot!